Try this delicious recipe for carrot cake with a pineapple filling and cream cheese frosting. The pineapple adds flavor and character.Jump to Recipe

-- Sift flour with baking powder, baking soda, cinnamon, and sugar
+- In a large mixing bowl, whisk the flour with baking powder, baking soda, cinnamon, and sugar

-- Add chopped nuts, pineapple, carrots, and coconut and blend until mixed
+- Add the pineapple, carrots, and coconut and blend until mixed

-- Pour in baking pan and bake for 60 minutes
+- Pour in a 9×13 baking pan and bake for 60 minutes

 - The cake will get very dark on top, but you need to make sure it doesn’t wiggle at all in the middle

 - Mix all ingredients together and frost cake